 As of 2023, those who are legally blind may receive a maximum of $2,460, a $200 per month hike over the 2022 level.
 For other disabilities, the maximum benefit rose $119 per month to $1,483.

 In order to be eligible to receive Social Security, you must pay Social Security taxes and earn 40 credits; you typically earn one credit per quarter, provided you earn a minimum amount of money in that quarter.
 In 2023, one credit is equal to $1,640.
 This is a $130 increase over the 2022 amount, due to inflation and higher earnings.

 Social Security recipients can view their Cost of Living Adjustments through their mySocialSecurity account.
 These changes are mailed each year, but going forward, recipients will be able to choose how they receive this notice.
 The benefit of viewing the notice online is that adjustments can be seen more often, as opposed to once a year by mail.

 - As you plan for retirement, make sure you’re accounting for every potential source of income, including Social Security.
 Calculating your benefit amount and reviewing strategies around timing and spousal benefits are just some things to start thinking about.

-- A financial advisor can be a big help in building a retirement income plan.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- A financial advisor can be helpful when building a retirement income plan.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.